 Like compounded T3, compounded T4/T3 is custom-made in specializing compounding pharmacies to provide the strength and T4:T3 ratio that a patient needs.
 It gives the most flexibility for those who need a precise dosage.

 Armour is the most common T4/T3 combination treatment.
 It is a brand-name of natural desiccated thyroid.
-Natural desiccated thyroid (NDT) is derived from the dried (desiccated) thyroid glands of pigs or cows and provides T3, T4, and other thyroid hormones found in the human thyroid.
+Natural desiccated thyroid (NDT) is derived from the dried (desiccated) thyroid glands of pigs and provides T3, T4, and other thyroid hormones found in the human thyroid.
 Pigs produce T4 to T3 at a 4:1 ratio, which is higher than the human proportion of 14:1.

 Desiccated animal thyroid was the most common form of thyroid therapy before the individual active thyroid hormones were discovered.
 Because there is no evidence that NDT has any advantage over synthetic T4, it is not currently FDA-approved and is prescribed less frequently today.
 Some patients love Armour Thyroid, while others feel better with an alternate option.
 As always, it's important to work with your doctor to find the right treatment for you.